geleto/cascador-ai/README.md

 })();
 ```

-**Use it for**: Dynamic reports, email templates, or any task needing flexible, non-LLM rendering.
+**Use it for**: Generating HTML, dynamic reports, email templates, or any task needing flexible, non-LLM rendering where the final output is a string.

 ### ScriptRunner
 **What it does**: Executes powerful, data-centric workflows using **[Cascada Script](script.md)**, a language designed for effortless concurrency.
 Unlike `TemplateRenderer`, which primarily produces a string, `ScriptRunner`'s main output is a structured data object (e.g., JSON), making it the ideal choice for your application's data layer.
 It excels at orchestrating complex logic, fetching data from multiple async sources in parallel, and transforming it into a final, clean object.